phetsims/gas-properties/doc/implementation-notes.md

 The two species of particles are (for lack of better names) [DiffusionParticle1](https://github.com/phetsims/gas-properties/blob/master/js/diffusion/model/DiffusionParticle1.js) and [DiffusionParticle2](https://github.com/phetsims/gas-properties/blob/master/js/diffusion/model/DiffusionParticle2.js).
 While all `Particles` support mutable mass and radius,  _Diffusion_ is the only screen that exercises this feature.

 ### View

+The main view class is [DiffusionScreenView](https://github.com/phetsims/gas-properties/blob/master/js/diffusion/view/DiffusionScreenView.js).
+Like the other screens, it is a subclass of [BaseScreenView](https://github.com/phetsims/gas-properties/blob/master/js/common/view/BaseScreenView.js), which provides view functionality that is common to all screens.

 ## Related Simulations